StakeSquid/ethereum-rpc-docker/README.md

 In the root folder of this repository you can find convenience yml files which are symlinks to specific compose files.
 The naming  for the symlinks follow the principle {network_name}-{chain_name}.yml which leaves the client and bd type unspecified so they are defaults.

+### Syncing

+The configurations aim to work standalone restoring state as much as possible from public sources.
+Using snapshots can help syncing faster.
+For some configurations it's not reasonably possible to maintain a version that can be bootstrapped from scratch using only the compose file.

 ### Naming conventions

 - default client is the default client for the network.
 Usually it's geth or op-geth.